 # => 'I am me, or am I?'

 By using prepend,

 Ext is inserted before the external class.
 This allows us to call

 and get access to

 Both of these use cases have, and will continue to, come up in the real world time and time again.
 Now that you know a

 prepend do behind the scenes, go out into the wild and

-If you think I've made a mistake/am completely and utterly wrong/just want to provide some feedback, please leave a comment below.
+If you think I've made a mistake/am completely and utterly wrong/just want to provide some feedback, please reach out.

 prepend when overwriting/extending an existing class.
 Use